 Your first call should be to the rental car company's dedicated roadside assistance line or customer service number.
 If you shelled out for the rental company's roadside assistance, use it.
 In this case, the rental car company is responsible for covering the labor cost for replacing the flat or damaged tire or getting the car towed to the nearest service facility.

 Didn't purchase the roadside assistance option?
 After notifying the rental car company, you'll need to arrange roadside assistance on your own.
-Before calling for a mechanic or a tow truck, consider that you may already be eligible for free roadside assistance through your credit card, personal auto insurance or a membership in a club or organization.
+Before calling for a mechanic or a tow truck, find out if you are eligible for free roadside assistance through your credit card, personal auto insurance or membership in a club or organization.

 Should You Buy Car Rental Roadside Assistance?